-Apart from opening receptions, Matchbox is open on Wednesday from 12PM to 5PM, Thursday from 5PM to 7PM, and by appointment.
+Apart from opening receptions, Matchbox is open Wednesdays and Thursdays 4-7 pm, or by appointment.
 Please email: firstname.lastname@example.org